The Flu Vaccine (influenza) 22 September 2020

 - children and adults with weakened immune systems

-Anyone in a risk group is more likely to develop potentially serious complications of flu, such as pneumonia (a lung infection), so it's recommended that they have a flu vaccine every year to help protect them.
+Anyone in an at risk group is more likely to develop potentially serious complications of flu, such as pneumonia (a lung infection), so it's recommended that they have a flu vaccine every year to help protect them.

 Who should get the flu vaccine?